tonghuikang/blog/_posts/2025-09-14-improve-ai-software-engineering.md

 ---
 A competent software engineer could fix an issue with just one instruction.
 However, the engineer usually needs to give their AI coding tools multiple follow-up instructions to do the same thing[^counting-instructions].
 There is a gap here.

-These are some steps to follow for AI to execute software engineering tasks better.

 [^counting-instructions]: One instruction, not one LLM call.
 It is expected that AI products use multiple LLM calls, multiple code edits, multiple code executions to achieve the tasks.
 We should not expect AI products to be perfect at every step, and I argue that training models and building products with this expectation is bad.
 AI products should focus on what actually affects the user, in this case, avoiding requiring the user to point out obvious mistakes with follow-up instructions.

+If we want to systematically get AI to execute software engineering tasks better, these are some steps we could follow.

 ## Collect all the human interactions

-The git history has been useful to investigate what has been done in the past.
-However, it does not contain all the information.

 We need the conversation history to identify places for improvements, and to backtest improvements later.

 AI responses could always be regenerated.
 Code can always be rerun.
 However, human interactions cannot be reliably reproduced.
-Within the company, there should be some standardized processes to collect these conversations, store it somewhere and make it easy to read.
+Within the company, there should be some standardized processes to collect these conversations, store them somewhere and make them easy to read.